Comparing gravitational waveform models for binary black hole mergers through a hypermodels approach: Methods

 \subsubsection{SEOBNRv4PHM}

 \seob \cite{Ossokine:2020kjp} is a time-domain, effective-one-body precessing waveform built from the aligned-spin model in Ref.~\cite{Cotesta:2018fcv}.
 The effective-one-body formalism (EOB) \cite{Pan:2013rra,Babak:2016tgq} maps the dynamics of two bodies into the dynamic of a reduced-mass body moving in a deformed metric.
 The gravitational waveforms computed with this approach are accurate but slow to generate.
-For \seob, the precessing sector is calibrated to NR simulations.
-It includes the subdominant harmonics $(\ell,|m|) = (2,1), (3,3), (4,4), (5,5)$, and it is valid for mass ratio values in the range $1 \le q \le 50$.
+For \seob, the precessing sector is not calibrated to NR simulations.
+In the co-precessing frame, it includes the subdominant harmonics $(\ell,|m|) = (2,1), (3,3), (4,4), (5,5)$, and it is valid for mass ratio values in the range $1 \le q \le 50$.